Descriptions of each category are below. Click on the links below for more information and examples of past entries in those categories.

 Read more about the Under 18s Category Here...

 As the name says, anything and everything goes in this open category, and there are no restrictions on what you may enter.
 The Open Category is for songs that do not fit easily into any of the above categories.
-Entries have included opera, classical, ethnic and world music, childrens' songs, educational songs, musical theatre and comedy.
+Entries have included opera, classical, ethnic and world music, songs for children, educational songs, musical theatre and comedy.
 Remember - anything goes.
-We have had some outstanding entries in this category and some big successes - for example the first ever winning song in this category was recorded and released inernationally by The Canadian Tenors, and another past winner of this category, Natalie Chua, was signed by Simon Cowell - she went on to receive a Platinum Album for sales over 500,000 with Cowell's band Angelis and she is now a UKSC judge.
+We have had some outstanding entries in this category and some big successes - for example after winning the category the song "Sempre Vicino" was covered and recorded by The Canadian Tenors and released internationally.
+Another past winner of this category, Natalie Chua, was signed by Simon Cowell - she was only 12 years old when she won this category and she went on to receive a Platinum Album for sales over 500,000 with Cowell's band Angelis and she is now a UKSC judge.

 Read more about the Open Category and hear past Winners Here...